-The first book in the series is What Color Will It Be?
+The first book in my series is What Color Will It Be?

 Discover something new with Scarlett and her amazing science experiments.
 Scarlett invites you to mix colorful lights and ask the question, “What color will it be?” all while learning about our amazing gift of sight and how our eyes can see the world in color.
 Come along on this fun adventure and explore surprising results along the way!

 Get our FREE activities to use with your own set of colored flashlights and your favorite stuffed animal assistant!
 These feature two activities that go along with the book, including a Venn Diagram Model for tri-colored sight that works with colored LED flashlights and a mathematical way of representing the color mixing of light.